sphero-inc/sphero-sdk-microbit-makecode/README.md

 # Sphero RVR SDK for micro:bit MakeCode

-This module contains the set of commands that allow the micro:bit to communicate with the RVR using MakeCode.
+This module contains the set of commands that allow the micro:bit to communicate with the [Sphero RVR](https://www.sphero.com/rvr) robot using MakeCode.

 The following commands are available in this module: